wombleton/gitlaw-nz/acts/G/Government Roading Powers Act 1989.md

     *   (m) does or causes or permits to be done any act whatever by which any damage or obstruction is caused to a road,---

-    and is liable on summary conviction to a fine not exceeding $1,000 and to a further fine not exceeding $50 for each day or part of a day during which the offence is continued.
+    and is liable on conviction to a fine not exceeding $1,000 and to a further fine not exceeding $50 for each day or part of a day during which the offence is continued.

     (3) Every person who commits an offence against this section may, in addition to any penalty for the offence, be ordered by the court to pay the cost incurred by the Agency or the Minister in removing any such encroachment, obstruction, hazard, disfigurement, or matter, or in repairing any such damage.

-    (4) A fine shall not be imposed, and an order for payment of costs incurred shall not be made, under this section unless the information or complaint is laid---
+    (4) A fine shall not be imposed, and an order for payment of costs incurred shall not be made, under this section unless the charging document is filed---

     *   (a) by authority of the Agency or of the Minister or of the Commissioner; or